HayadeVvy/Server-Client-Calculator/README.md

 # Server+Client calculator
- Group project about calculator using communnication between server and client
+ This project is a group project about calculator using communnication between server and client.
+Server receives the client's name from each client and opens connection via UDP protocol.
+Server is responsible for keep track of user login time and calculate equations from each client and send result back to appropriate client.
+Server will stop track of user login time when client says "Quit".